 Initial Teacher Training Bursaries and Scholarships

 The Department for Education (DfE) training bursary is a tax-free financial incentive to attract high quality graduates into the teaching profession.
-The DfE also work with a number of professional bodies to provide a limited number of scholarships for trainees on Chemistry, Maths, Physics and MFL courses.
+The DfE also work with a number of professional bodies to provide a limited number of scholarships for trainees on Chemistry, Physics, Maths and Modern Foreign Languages courses.

 Eligible Qualifications